Misunderstandings Of The Income Tax And Related Law

-I KNOW THAT SOME WITH A HISTORY IN THE "TAX HONESTY" COMMUNITY will find some of the material which follows highly disagreeable.
+I KNOW THAT THOSE WHO HAVE TREAD some of these paths to the swamplands might find some of the material which follows highly disagreeable.
 It is never easy or pleasant to shed a familiar (and often, in this case, comforting) perspective or belief.
 But I trust that the same intellectual integrity by virtue of which anyone challenges the "income" tax scheme in the first place will find itself exercised here as well.

 Practical interest should help, also.
 Even the most sincerely-held and well-intentioned misunderstanding has the serious potential to ruin the lives of those it misleads.